wmmaguire/SampleWork/README.md

 # Sample Work
 ## About
-This is a directory containing a sample of the work that I completed over the last year (2017).
+This repository contains a sample of the work that I completed while in graduate school (2016-2017).

 ## Table of Contents
 - [Sample Work](#sample-work)